MisterMartin/SbdMail/README.md

 optional arguments:
   -n NUMBER, --number NUMBER
-                        (optional) report the last NUMBER msgs (0==all) -k KEEP, --keep KEEP  (optional) keep messages in directory -j, --json            (optional) output json instead of text -r REPEAT, --repeat REPEAT
+                        (optional) report the last NUMBER msgs -k KEEP, --keep KEEP  (optional) keep messages in directory -j, --json            (optional) output json instead of text -r REPEAT, --repeat REPEAT
-                        (optional) repeat the download after REPEAT seconds (0 == no repeat) -v, --verbose         (optional) verbose
+                        (optional) repeat the download after REPEAT seconds -c, --config          Print the configuration (including switches) and exit -v, --verbose         (optional) verbose

-Note: some arguments may already be specified in /Users/charlie/.config/SbdMail/SbdMail.ini.
+Note: some arguments may already be specified in ~/.config/SbdMail/SbdMail.ini.
+You will need an application key to connect to a Gmail IMAP server.
 ```